Skip to content

 cmds:

-Each platform has its own Taskfile, located in the build directory.
+Each platform has its own Taskfile, located in the platform directories beneath the build directory.
 These files define the core tasks for that platform.
-Each taskfile includes common tasks from the Taskfile.common.yml file.
+Each taskfile includes common tasks from the build/Taskfile.yml file.

 The Windows-specific Taskfile includes tasks for building, packaging, and running the application on Windows.
 Key features include: